Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 **No.** Marijuana from Telegram is often better than weed from the parks in Berlin, but it can still be contaminated.[^5]

-Since 2020, weed is often contaminated with synthetic cannabinoids (also called K2 or Spice).
+In Berlin, weed is sometimes contaminated with synthetic cannabinoids (also called K2 or Spice).
 Hash can also be contaminated with synthetic cannabinoids.[^6]

 This type of contaminated weed is bad for your mental and physical health.[^7] The high is shorter, stronger and less pleasant.
 It is addictive, and it can cause psychosis and withdrawal symptoms.[^8]